nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

   - dendrogram_by_group.png (Dendrogram of euclidean distance - based hierarchical clustering of the samples, colored by experimental groups)
   - PCoA_w_labels.png (Principle Coordinates Analysis plot of VST transformed ASV counts, with sample labels)
   - PCoA_without_labels.png (Principle Coordinates Analysis plot of VST transformed ASV counts, without labels)
-  - Rarefaction.png (Rarefaction plot visualizing species richness for each sample)
+  - rarefaction.png (Rarefaction plot visualizing species richness for each sample)
-  - richness_by_sample.png (Chao1 richness estimates and Shannon diversity estimates for each sample)
+  - alpha_diversity_by_sample.png (Chao1 richness estimates and Shannon diversity estimates for each sample)
-  - richness_by_group.png (Chao1 richness estimates and Shannon diversity estimates for each group)
+  - alpha_diversity_by_group.png (Chao1 richness estimates and Shannon diversity estimates for each group)
   - relative_classes.png (Bar plot taxonomic summary of proportions of phyla identified in each group, by class)
   - relative_phyla.png (Bar plot taxonomic summary of proportions of phyla identified in each group, by phyla)
+  - samplewise_relative_classes.png (Bar plot taxonomic summary of proportions of phyla identified in each sample, by class)
+  - samplewise_relative_phyla.png (Bar plot taxonomic summary of proportions of phyla identified in each sample, by phyla)
   - {group1}\_vs_{group2}.csv (Differential abundance tables for all pairwise contrasts of groups)
   - volcano\_{group1}\_vs_{group2}.png (Volcano plots for all pairwise contrasts of groups)